sufianrhazi/gooey/README.md

 Differences from React
 ----------------------

-Revise has fewer moving parts than React.
+Gooey has fewer moving parts than React.
 There are no component classes, no component state, no hooks, and no lifecycle events.

 Component functions get called exactly once in their lifecycle: when they are to be rendered.
 Components do not